Commercial Crew Program: Background

-In 2004, the Aldridge Commission – established by President George W. Bush following the Space Shuttle Columbia disaster – called for crewed flights to the Moon with a Crew Exploration Vehicle in its final report.
-Following the NASA Authorization Act of 2005, the Constellation program was established, which envisioned a revised Crew Exploration Vehicle named Orion conducting crew rotation flights to the International Space Station (ISS) in addition to its lunar exploration goals.
-Orion superseded the Orbital Space Plane, which was specifically designed for ISS crew rotation.
-In 2009, the Augustine Commission appointed by President Barack Obama found that the program's funding and resources were insufficient to execute its goals without significant delays to its schedule and an increase of US$3 billion in funding, which prompted NASA to start considering alternatives to the program.
-The Constellation program was officially cancelled in 2010, with NASA repurposing Orion for exploration beyond Earth, and collaborating with commercial partners for ISS crew rotation and other crewed activities in low Earth orbit following the retirement of the Space Shuttle program in 2011.
-This arrangement would additionally end NASA's dependency on Roscosmos' Soyuz program to deliver its astronauts to the ISS.
+In 2004, the Aldridge Commission – established by President George W. Bush following the Space Shuttle Columbia disaster – called in its final report for crewed flights to the Moon with a Crew Exploration Vehicle.
+After the NASA Authorization Act of 2005, the Constellation program was established, which envisioned a revised Crew Exploration Vehicle named Orion conducting crew rotation flights to the International Space Station (ISS) in addition to its lunar exploration goals.
+Orion superseded the Orbital Space Plane, which was designed for ISS crew rotation.
+In 2009, the Augustine Commission appointed by President Barack Obama found that the program's funding and resources were insufficient to execute its goals without delays and another US$3 billion, which prompted NASA to consider alternatives.
+The Constellation program was cancelled in 2010.
+NASA redirected Orion development to handle exploration beyond Earth.
+It also began hiring commercial companies to handle ISS crew rotation and other crewed missions in low Earth orbit after the Space Shuttle program ended in 2011.
+This arrangement would end NASA's dependency on Roscosmos' Soyuz program to deliver its astronauts to the ISS.